 Medical Image De‑identification and Coding

-De-identified and coded medical images that meet the guidelines set by the Health Insurance Portability and Accountability Act (HIPPA) with respect to protected health information (PHI) can be provided promptly to research teams for a variety of job sizes ranging from small jobs (10 exams or fewer) to large batches (greater than 10 exams) using the highest tested and reviewed quality standards.
+De-identified and coded medical images that meet the guidelines set by the Health Insurance Portability and Accountability Act (HIPAA) with respect to protected health information (PHI) can be provided promptly to research teams for a variety of job sizes ranging from small jobs (10 exams or fewer) to large batches (greater than 10 exams) using the highest tested and reviewed quality standards.

 Tumor Response Assessment